The End of the Road for Pets with Cancer

 “I’m afraid it’s the end of the road.”

 There’s never a right time to say goodbye to a cherished pet.
-It’s not something you can emotionally prepare for, even when they’re diagnosed with a terminal illness.
+It’s not something you can emotionally prepare for.
 But how do you know when to let go?

 Knowing When Their Time Is Near